hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/defi/how-to-use-defi.md

-# How to use DeFi with Unstoppable
+# How to use DeFi with CoinDex

 DeFi services are open to all and can be accessed by anyone with a cryptocurrency wallet.

 While DeFi services operate on top of a blockchain, users are generally provided with a website to interact with them.
 Users can log into these websites using their cryptocurrency wallets.

-Unstoppable is one of the few mobile-based cryptocurrency wallets that provides an ability to connect to any DeFi service built on top of Ethereum or Binance Smart Chain blockchains using an open WalletConnect protocol.
+CoinDex is one of the few mobile-based cryptocurrency wallets that provides an ability to connect to any DeFi service built on top of Ethereum or Binance Smart Chain blockchains using an open WalletConnect protocol.

-Take the following steps to use Unstoppable wallet with a DeFi service:
+Take the following steps to use CoinDex wallet with a DeFi service:

 1. Navigate to a DeFi service website and look for Connect/Login links.

 2. Select WalletConnect from the options.
 That action should open a window with a QR code.

-3. Open the Unstoppable wallet app and navigate to the Settings tab.
+3. Open the CoinDex wallet app and navigate to the Settings tab.

 4. Click on WalletConnect and then the New Session button.